 - Keep batteries out of the reach of children. - If batteries are swallowed, seek medical attention immediately.

-ENVIRONMENTAL NOTE Environmental damage due to improper disposal of batteries specialist workshop or to a collection point for used batteries.
+ENVIRONMENTAL NOTE Environmental damage due to improper disposal of batteries

 Batteries contain pollutants.
 It is illegal to dispose of them with the household rubbish.